Gossip from the East

 [part of a report entitled GOSSIP]

 I met Mr. Harry Moses, who arrived last Friday by the Himalaya.
 He is looking first rate, and has introduced himself to the authorities at Lord's Cricket Ground, and has been made an honorary member during his stay.
-In reply to the question whether he would play for the Australians if
+In reply to the question whether he would play for the Australians ifwanted, he said, ' Certainly, but I don't think they will want any assistance outside of their team by the way they are shaping.'

 The Inquirer and Commercial News (Perth) Friday 24 July 1896 page 1